The Queen of Sheba Visits King Solomon

 The Queen of Sheba visits King Solomon, also known as Solomon and the Queen of Sheba, is a painting by the Flemish painter Lucas de Heere.
-Dated from 1559, it features a contemporary interpretation of the well-known Biblical story of the Queen of Sheba's state visit to King Solomon (I Kings 10, 1-13 and II Chron.
-9, 1-12).
+Dated from 1559, it features a contemporary interpretation of the well-known Biblical story of the Queen of Sheba's state visit to King Solomon (1 Kings 10, 1-13 and 2 Chronicles 9, 1-12).
 Lettered within image, in lower right: "Lvcas Derys inv. fecit 1559".

 History

 Lucas de Heere painted The Queen of Sheba visits King Solomon in 1559.
 It was commissioned by chancellor Viglius van Aytta for the Choir of St Bavo's Cathedral in Ghent on the occasion of the celebration of the twenty-third chapter of the Order of the Golden Fleece, which was presided over by Philip II of Spain as grandmaster.
 The composition was subsequently adopted for a stained glass window by Wouter Crabeth in the Sint Janskerk in Gouda.
 The original has been conserved in situ in the choir of St Bavo's Cathedral ever since.